A new petite rechargeable wand for only $49? Okay, I’m listening… Read on for my Blush Noje W4 Wand review!

 The Blush Noje W4 is packaged simply in white and clear packaging.
 You can clearly see the contents of the box by looking at the packaging.
 Overall, the packaging quality (ie cardboard box and plastic components) feels decent, but understandably not as luxurious as you’d find in $150+ wands.

-Inside the box, you’ll get the wand, a USB charging cable, a page of instructions, and a note reminding customers to contact Blush Novelties directly if there’s any problems.
+Inside the box, you’ll get the wand, a USB charging cable, a page of instructions, and a note reminding customers to contact Blush Novelties directly if there are any problems.

 Material and Care